 I made a lot of progress on the second day and rode long distances across the huge expanses of the Karoo desert, rode alongside ostriches that ran and tried to keep up with me, open and closed a lot of gates on cattle farms, mastered riding over cattle grids (get them wrong and you’ll come off), had lunch in Clanwilliam, headed off east into the Karoo again towards Calvinia and reached the northerly South African town of Springbok as the sun was going down where I found a secluded spot and camped up.

-The next day I stocked up with fuel, water, food provisions for a few days, checked tension of chain, checked the engine oil, tire pressures, and bought a cheap sleeping bag from a Chinese “peg and plastic bucket” shop as I was absolutely freezing during the night.
-This low tech 60 Rand sleeping bag combined with my other sleeping bag kept me warm in the freezing nights ahead in the desert where the temperature plunged to minus 7 degrees and acted as a nice mattress in the warmer climes of Zambia and Malawi.
+The next day I stocked up with fuel, water, food provisions for a few days, checked the tension of the drive chain, engine oil, tire pressures, and bought a cheap sleeping bag from a Chinese “peg and plastic bucket” shop as I was absolutely freezing during the night.
+This low tech 60 Rand sleeping bag combined with my other sleeping bag kept me warm in the freezing nights ahead in the desert where the temperature sometimes plunged to minus 7 degrees centigrade and also acted as a nice mattress in the warmer climes of Zambia and Malawi.

-All stocked up I then took the N7 highway from Springbok to the border post with Namibia at a place called, Vioolsdrift.
+All stocked up I then took the N7 highway from Springbok in north South Africa to the border post with Namibia at a place called, Vioolsdrift.
 The route up the highway was fast, but extremely windy as I passed through a dusty, orange and rather moonscape like terrain.

 It takes a while to get into your head that this isn’t a race, I didn’t have to make an appointment, meet anyone, or get home quickly.
 I was in the moment, looking at new things, close to nature, enjoying my bike and riding in amazing places.